The Bitter Suite: Production

 "The Bitter Suite" was shot in November 1997, in New Zealand.
 Some actors of the previous episode return, Hudson Leick as Callisto, Danielle Cormack, as Ephiny, and David Taylor as Solan.
-Other old actors in the series return in that episode, as Ted Raimi, Kevin Tod Smith, Willa O'Neill, Karl Urban and Marton Csokas.
+Other old actors in the series return in that episode, as Ted Raimi, Kevin Smith, Willa O'Neill, Karl Urban and Marton Csokas.
 The series executive producer, Robert Tapert, was originally going to direct the episode himself, but he was forced to pull out at the last minute because of complications on Hercules: The Legendary Journeys.
 Kevin Smith was unable to rehearse the tango sequence in the episode with Lucy Lawless because Lucy had sprained her knee getting off her horse.
 Kevin had to rehearse with a dance instructor a foot shorter than Lucy.
 All ended well as Lucy's knee healed in a week, and Lucy was much easier to dance with because of her height.
 Hudson Leick's singing voice was dubbed in this episode by Broadway and film star Michelle Nicastro, although Leick did provide the narrations from Paul Foster Case's The Book of Tokens, and she also voiced the parts of the lyrics that sound more like talking than singing.
 Renee O'Connor's singing voice was dubbed by Broadway singer Susan Wood.
 Lucy Lawless, Kevin Smith, Ted Raimi, and Willa O'Neill did their own singing for the episode.

 At the Panathenaea Convention in London, England, on September 2, 2000, Willa O'Neill mentioned that she did her own singing in "The Bitter Suite."
 She explained that she had to audition to Joseph LoDuca in Detroit by telephone.
 When they recorded the songs, the singing was done in a sound studio in New Zealand, but the actual taping was done in Detroit.
 After taping it, they then played it back while filming the episode.
 She found it weird to hear her voice singing during the filming.